xsq775187370/SVPullToRefresh/README.md

-This is a fork repo, because the orignal one is not active anymore.
-Pull request is welcome!
+This is a fork repo, Don't Use this!
 ===